• Home /

 What is a Non-Warrantable Condominium?

-A non-warrantable condominium is a condo unit or building that fails to meet the minimum financing or operational standards required for a mortgage approval.
+A non-warrantable condominium is a condo unit or building that does not meet the minimum financing or operational standards required for mortgage approval.

 A Longer Definition: Non-Warrantable Condominium

-A non-warrantable condo is a condo unit or building in which a home buyer cannot get a conventional, FHA, VA, or USDA mortgage approved because the building falls short of basic financial or operational stability standards.
+A non-warrantable condo is a condo unit or building where a home buyer cannot get a conventional, FHA, VA, or USDA mortgage approved because the building fails to meet basic financial or operational stability standards.

-Non-warrantable condos aren’t actually defined in mortgage guidelines.
-Rather, condo buildings apply for warrantability status, and buildings that fail to meet warrantability standards are deemed non-warrantable by exclusion.
+Non-warrantable condos are not specifically defined in mortgage guidelines.
+Instead, condo buildings apply for warrantability status.
+Buildings that do not meet warrantability standards are classified as non-warrantable by exclusion.

-No matter how strong a home buyer’s individual mortgage qualifications, a non-warrantable condo cannot be approved except through portfolio lending.
+No matter how strong a home buyer’s individual mortgage qualifications are, a non-warrantable condo cannot be approved through conventional loans, except through portfolio lending.

-There are four common reasons why a condominium building may be classified non-warrantable.
+There are four common reasons why a condominium building may be classified as non-warrantable.

 1. The building ownership is concentrated with a few owners